CREATE SEQUENCE — define a new sequence generator

 CREATE SEQUENCE [ schema.]seqname [ sequence_option [,...] ]

 sequence_option can be one of the following:

-The sequence number generator assigns bigint (big integer) values, by default, starting with the value one (1).
-The
+The sequence number generator assigns bigint (64-bit integer) values, by default, starting with the value one (1).

-The sequence value is incremented each time a unique integer value is generated by the sequence.
+The sequence value is increased each time a unique integer value is generated by the sequence.
 This can occur in one of two ways:

 NEXT VALUENuoDB SQL expression can be used to select from a sequence.

 NEXT VALUE return a sequence of unique numbers but not necessarily a sequence of ascending values (as you might expect with other RDBMS such as Oracle or SQL Server).
 Being unique, the values returned are suitable for defining keys (the primary use of sequence values), but no assumptions should be made about the values of keys in successive INSERTs using the same sequence.

 The unusual ordering is due to NuoDB’s distributed architecture.

 Let’s consider how sequence number generators are managed by one or more transaction engines (TE).
 A sequence number generator will reserve a range of integer values for each TE that requests integer values from a sequence.

 This range of integer values is reserved, by default, in blocks of one hundred (100) values.